Subspace Optimization for Large Language Models with Convergence Guarantees: Experimental specifications

 \section{Experimental specifications}

-In this section, we elaborate the missing details concerned with the experiments we present in Sec.~\ref{sec:exp}.
+In this section, we elaborate on the missing details concerned with the experiments we present in Sec.~\ref{sec:exp}.

+{\textbf{GaLore's non-convergence. }We compared Galore, large-batch GaLore, GoLore and full-parameter training on the constructed quadratic problem defined in \eqref{eq:counterexample}.
+We used a batch size of 128 for large-batch GaLore and a batch size of 1 for the others.}

-\textbf{Pre-training tasks on C4 dataset. }We pre-trained LLaMA-60M on C4 dataset for 10,000 iterations on 4 NVIDIA A100 40G GPUs.
+\textbf{Pre-training tasks on C4 dataset. }We pre-trained LLaMA-60M on C4 dataset for 30,000 iterations on 4 NVIDIA A100 40G GPUs.
 We use batch size 128, learning rate 1.0e-3, rank 128, scaling factor $\alpha=1$, subspace changing frequency $\tau=200$, and a max sequence length of 256.
-Results under 8-bit training are shown in Fig.~\ref{fig:C4-8bit}.

 \textbf{Fine-tuning tasks on WinoGrande dataset. }We fine-tune pre-trained LLaMA2-7B model on the WinoGrande dataset for 30 epochs on 4 NVIDIA A100 80G GPUs.
 We use batch size 1, rank 1024, subspaces changing frequency $\tau=500$ and a max sequence length of 2048.
-The learning rate and scaling factor are set as 1.0e-4 and $\alpha=4$ for GaLore/GoLore, thus corresponding to a learning rate of 4.0e-4 in full-parameter fine-tuning.
+The learning rate and scaling factor are set as 1.0e-4 and $\alpha=4$ for GaLore/GoLore, thus corresponds to a learning rate of 4.0e-4 in full-parameter fine-tuning. { The test accuracy is presented in Table \ref{tab:boolq}, where GoLore performs similarly to GaLore due to overfitting.}

-\textbf{Fine-tuning tasks on BoolQ dataset. }We fine-tune pre-trained LLaMA2-7B model on the BoolQ \citep{clark2019boolq} dataset on 4 NVIDIA A100 80G GPUs.
+\textbf{Fine-tuning tasks on BoolQ dataset. }We fine-tune pre-trained LLaMA2-7B model on the BoolQ dataset on 4 NVIDIA A100 80G GPUs.
 We use batch size 1, rank 1024, subspaces changing frequency $\tau=500$ and a max sequence length of 2048.
 We use MSGD as the subspace optimizer, where the learning rate and scaling factor are set as 1.0e-4 and $\alpha=4$ for GaLore/GoLore, corresponding to a learning rate of 4.0e-4 in full-parameter fine-tuning.
-Table \ref{tab:boolq} presents the test accuracy of different algorithms, where GoLore outperforms GaLore.
+Table \ref{tab:boolq} presents the test accuracy of different algorithms, where GoLore outperforms GaLore. {We further fine-tune pre-trained OPT-13B for 1 epoch using the same experimental setup, whose results are shown in Table \ref{tab:opt13B}.}

 \textbf{Fine-tuning tasks on GLUE benchmark. }We fine-tune pre-trained RoBERTa-Base model on the GLUE benchmark for 30 epochs on a single GeForce RTX 4090.
 Training details including batch size, learning rate, rank, scaling factor $\alpha$ and max sequence length are illustrated in Table \ref{tab:glue-hyperparams}.